ShehanEraliyanage/Tour_and_Tourism_Management_SE3040/README.md

 3rd-year 2nd Semester Group Project

-This project is basically designed on a tourism management system called “ ”.
+This project is basically designed on a tourism management system called “Travel World”.
 The System is mainly categorized into four functions.
 The main functions are customer management, tour management, feedback management, and transportation management.